Realmlist/IT-Infrastructure-Lessons/1. Intro to IT infrastructure/README.md

 - Definition of a server and its role in an IT infrastructure

-- Types of servers (file, print, web, database)
+- Types of servers

 - Basic server administration tasks (installation, configuration, troubleshooting)

+- Windows Operating System Fundamentals

-- Understanding Windows and Linux operating systems
+- Linux Operating System Fundamentals

 - Discussion questions: